Kaitlyn Shake

-Kaitlyn Shake is an American politician and member of the Connecticut House of Representatives since 2024 from the 120th district, which consists of parts of Stratford.
+Kaitlyn Shake is an American politician and member of the Connecticut House of Representatives since 2025 from the 120th district, which consists of parts of Stratford.
 She unseated incumbent Republican Laura Dancho.
-Shake has worked as a nurse and served on the Stratford Town Council.
+Shake has worked as a nurse and served on the Stratford Town Council in Districts 2 (2019-2023) and 7 (2023-2025) following a controversial redistricting plan in 2023.
+Kaitlyn served as minority leader for the Democratic caucus while on the Town Council.